virtual-labs/exp-clarke-model-iiith/experiment/theory.md

-Imagine the scenario where a moving transmitter is transmitting pulses.
-Here, we will observe changes in the amplitudes, delays, and the number of multipath components.
-The corresponding received signal is the sum of the line-of-sight (LOS) path and all resolvable multipath components and is given by
+Imagine the scenario where a moving transmitter is transmitting pulses. .
+At the receiver, the observed signal undergoes variations in amplitude, delay, and the number of multipath components due to mobility and scattering.
+The corresponding received signal can be modeled as the superposition of the line-of-sight (LOS) path and all resolvable multipath components as

 $$
 \begin{equation}